cockroachdb/docs/v1.1/initialize-a-cluster.md

 toc: false
 ---

 <span class="version-tag">New in v1.1:</span> This page explains the `cockroach init` [command](cockroach-commands.html), which you use to perform a one-time initialization of a new multi-node cluster.
-For a full walk-through of the cluster startup and initialization process, see [Manual Deployment](manual-deployment.html) or one of the [Cloud Deployment](cloud-deployment.html) tutorials.
+For a full walk-through of the cluster startup and initialization process, see one of the [Manual Deployment](manual-deployment.html) tutorials.

 {{site.data.alerts.callout_info}}When <a href="start-a-node.html#start-a-single-node-cluster">starting a single-node cluster</a>, you don't need to use the <code>cockroach init</code> command.
 You can simply run the <code>cockroach start</code> command without the <code>--join</code> flag to start and initialize the single-node cluster.{{site.data.alerts.end}}